khaled-ansary/Memory-Puzzle-Game/README.md

 * When the player starts a game, a displayed timer should also start.
 Once the player wins the game, the timer stops.
 * Game displays the current number of moves a user has made.
 * Application uses CSS to style components for the game.
-* All application components are usable across modern desktop, tablet, and phone browsers.
+* All application compon`__`ents are usable across modern desktop, tablet, and phone browsers.
 * Comments are present and effectively explain longer code procedure when necessary.
 * Code is formatted with consistent, logical, and easy-to-read formatting as described in the [Udacity JavaScript Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html).